MicroEJ/docs/ApplicationDeveloperGuide/UI/MWT/how-to-widget.rst

 .. _Widget.NO_CONSTRAINT: https://repository.microej.com/javadoc/microej_5.x/apis/ej/mwt/Widget.html#NO_CONSTRAINT
 .. _getStyle(): https://repository.microej.com/javadoc/microej_5.x/apis/ej/mwt/Widget.html#getStyle--

-Rendering the content of the widget
+Rendering the Content of the Widget
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 The `renderContent()`_ method is called by the MWT framework in order to render the content of the widget.